-An employee shall lose his/her seniority in the event that:
+An employee shall lose their seniority in the event that:

-- (a) he/she is discharged for just cause; - (b) subject to Clause 11.7, he/she voluntarily terminates his/her employment; - (c) he/she is on layoff for more than one (1) year; - (d) he/she fails to report for duty for ten (10) consecutive workdays without informing the Employer of the reason for his/her absence.
-An employee shall be afforded the opportunity to demonstrate that there were reasonable grounds for not having informed the Employer; - (e) he/she declines two (2) recalls within a six (6) month period, for which seventy-two (72) hours' notice of recall is given.
-Where the Employer intends to register a decline, the employee shall be notified in writing with a copy to his/her shop steward.
+- (a) they are discharged for just cause; - (b) subject to Clause 11.7, they voluntarily terminates their employment; - (c) they are on layoff for more than one (1) year; - (d) they fail to report for duty for ten (10) consecutive workdays without informing the Employer of the reason for their absence.
+An employee shall be afforded the opportunity to demonstrate that there were reasonable grounds for not having informed the Employer; - (e) they decline two (2) recalls within a six (6) month period, for which seventy-two (72) hours' notice of recall is given.
+Where the Employer intends to register a decline, the employee shall be notified in writing with a copy to their shop steward.